Danappelxx/Boost/spotify/README.md

 # Notes

-- `CLIENT_SECRET` and `ENCRYPTION_SECRET` are censored in `up.json`, need to be filled in from fresh clone
+- `CLIENT_SECRET` and `ENCRYPTION_SECRET` env variables (among a few others) need to be filled in when deploying
-- Need docker installed, used to build python packages in simulated lambda environment
-- Deploy using `up production`
+- Dockerfile in root dir of repository